javicha/InventoryManager/README.md

 + **Swashbuckle.AspNetCore**: Swagger tools for documenting APIs built on ASP.NET Core
 + **xunit**: xUnit.net is a developer testing framework, built to support Test Driven Development, with a design goal of extreme simplicity and alignment with framework features.

+## Assumptions
++ We use an in-memory database for simplicity
++ We only implement unit tests for the use case of adding product to inventory, to illustrate examples in the 3 layers of Clean Architecture

 ## Possible improvements
++ Implement resilience mechanisms, such as retries, using for example the Polly library, in those use cases that require it
++ Apply CQRS to handle domain events, just as we are doing to handle use cases
++ Create more tests to achieve full code coverage
++ Implement sorting in GET query